 For many years, the City Council has adopted very lean budgets and worked diligently to establish sound fiscal management policies.
+This year is no exception.
 The FY 2017/18 Budget was prepared in accordance with the Council's Budget Guidelines (see pages 13-14).
 It incorporates conservative revenue projections; expenditures are contained; and, to the extent possible, recurring annual expenditures are only funded with on-going annual revenues.
-However, as discussed below, in FY 2017/18 General Fund operating costs will exceed revenues and unassigned fund balance will be tapped to support ongoing operations.
+However, as discussed below, in FY 2017/18 General Fund operating costs are projected to exceed revenues and unassigned fund balance will be tapped to support ongoing operations.

-The City's total proposed budget for FY 2017/18 is \$54.8 million, including appropriations from all funds and transfers.
-When transfers between funds for internal service fund expenditures and allocations are netted out, the combined appropriations in the annual budget amount to \$31.8 million.
+The City's total proposed budget for FY 2017/18 is \$54.5 million, including appropriations from all funds and transfers.
+When transfers between funds for internal service fund expenditures and allocations are netted out, the combined appropriations in the annual budget amount to \$32 million.

 The City has three major operating funds: General Fund; Water Enterprise; Wastewater Enterprise.
 In addition, the City's chart of accounts includes the C.V.
-Starr Center Enterprise; special revenue, grant and capital project funds, and internal service funds.
+Starr Center Enterprise; special revenue funds, grant and capital project funds, and internal service funds.

-In FY 2017/18, the General Fund operating budget has revenues of \$9.05 million and appropriations are budgeted at \$9.38 million.
-While some portion of the \$354k operating deficit is comprised of one-time capital projects and other one-time expenses that can be funded from unassigned fund balance, the General Fund is not in a robust condition.
-Fund balance in the General Fund is expected to drop from \$2.41 million in FY 2016/17 to \$2.05 million.
-Once reserves and encumbrances are netted out, the unassigned fund balance in the General Fund is \$301k.
+In FY 2017/18, the General Fund operating budget has revenues of \$9.08 million and appropriations are budgeted at \$9.49 million.
+While some portion of the \$415k deficit is comprised of one-time capital projects and other one-time expenses that can be funded from unassigned fund balance, the General Fund is not in a robust condition.
+Fund balance in the General Fund is expected to drop from \$2.67 million in FY 2016/17 to \$2.23 million in FY 2017/18.
+Once reserves and encumbrances are netted out, the unassigned fund balance in the General Fund is \$478k.

 On a brighter note, the Wastewater and Water Enterprise Funds are in a healthy position.
 Both funds received a boost in FY 2016/17 from the cost allocation repayments and, moving forward, the corrected cost allocation formula assigns lower costs to the two Enterprise Funds.
 While the fund balances in the Wastewater and Water Funds are projected to decline in FY 2017/18, this is a result of an ambitious Capital Improvement Program that utilizes fund balance for one-time capital expenses.
 Ongoing operating revenues in the Enterprise Funds are keeping pace with operating expenditures.
 Revenue in the Wastewater Enterprise increased from \$3.24 million in FY 2016/17 to \$3.34 million in FY 2017/18.
-Total operating expenses (excluding transfers) decreased from \$2.69 million to \$2.36 million.
+Total operating expenses (excluding transfers) decreased from \$2.6 million to \$2.5 million.
 Water Enterprise Fund revenues are expected to increase from \$2.57 million in FY 2016/17 to \$2.67 million in FY 2017/18 and operating expenses (excluding transfers) will decrease from \$2.12 million in FY 2016/17 to \$2.10 million in FY 2017/18.